More

 Go for a Test Drive

 Knowing if a car is right for you without getting behind the wheel is hard.
 So don’t be shy about asking to drive the vehicle off the lot.
-Dealers should be willing to let you test drive on the road.
+Dealers should be willing to let you test-drive on the road.
 Operating the car yourself will give you some first-hand experience and can highlight any potential issues the vehicle might have.

 You should also stop to inspect the engine for any smells or leaks.
 Check the tires and brakes to see if they’re worn, so you can account for them in the overall cost of the vehicle.
 You should also take the opportunity to inspect the interior and exterior for damage.